alexharri/website/posts/icelandic-name-declension-trie.md

 Putting bundle size concerns aside, a hash map doesn't solve the problem of names not in the list of approved Icelandic names being excluded.

 Here, one helpful fact about Icelandic declension is that names with similar suffixes _tend_ to follow the same pattern of declension.
-These names ending in _"ur"_ all have the same forms encoding of <Ts>{'"2;ur,,i,ar"'}</Ts>:
+These names ending in _"ur"_ all have the same suffix encoding of <Ts>{'"2;ur,,i,ar"'}</Ts>:

 ```
 Ástvaldur